NEW: Wednesday's protests have the largest numbers since demonstrations began

-President Michael Mulgrew of the United Federation of Teachers, the sole bargaining agent for most non-supervisory New York City public teachers with 200,000 members, said he was “proud” to support the Occupy demonstrators, who have been camping out in New York and elsewhere across the nation.
+President Michael Mulgrew of the United Federation of Teachers, the sole bargaining agent for most nonsupervisory New York City public teachers, with 200,000 members, said he was proud to support the demonstrators.

-The labor officials couldn’t provide a projection on how many of their members will take the day off from work Wednesday and join the protests.
+The labor officials couldn’t provide a projection of how many of their members will take the day off from work Wednesday and join the protests.

-The demonstrators have bivouacked in the park in New York’s Financial District, calling for 20,000 people to flood the area for a “few months.”
+In New York, the demonstrators have camped out in Zuccotti Park, calling for 20,000 people to flood the area for a “few months.”

-Over the past two weeks, demonstrations have addressed various issues, including police brutality, union busting and the economy, the group said.
+And for more than two weeks, demonstrations have addressed issues such as police brutality, union busting and the economy, the group said.

 Occupy Wall Street is a leaderless movement made up largely of twenty-somethings upset about the economy, the Afghanistan war, the environment, and the state of America and the world in general.

-In less than three weeks, the movement has become a magnet for countless disaffected Americans at a time when an overwhelming majority of U.S. adults say the country’s on the wrong track.
+In less than three weeks, the movement has become a magnet for countless disaffected Americans at a time when an overwhelming majority of U.S. adults say the country is on the wrong track.

 Besides the other cities, protests have also been held in Chicago and Los Angeles.

-Occupy Wall Street and its offshoots have clear strains of liberal economic populism – a powerful force in U.S. history during various times characterized by growing economic stress.
-That said, it could be a mistake to label or tie the movement to a specific agenda, said Susan Olzak, a Stanford University sociology professor.
+Occupy Wall Street and its offshoots have clear strains of liberal economic populism – a powerful force in U.S. history during times characterized by economic stress.
+That said, it would be a mistake to label or tie the movement to a specific agenda, said Susan Olzak, a Stanford University sociology professor.

-“It’s difficult to classify a social protest movement early on in its history,” Olzak told CNN.
+“It’s difficult to classify a social protest movement early on in its history,” she said.
 “Clearer goals could eventually emerge, but there’s no guarantee.”